I have wanted to explore British Columbia by motorcycle ever since I moved here more than 20 years ago.

 For 3 weeks in late summer of 2014, I did it too: I rode the 100cc Symba more than 2000 kilometres around southern BC.
 I packed camping gear so I could visit provincial parks and forestry sites along the way.

 To my mind, it was a little spin on a motorized bike around my home province.
 It was fun, easy, nothing bad happened, and lots of good things happened.

 However, I was surprised by how curious and amazed the people I met were.
 I even got called a Hard Miler by members of a Harley-Davidson motorcycle club.

-I’m Ulrike Rodrigues, a writer and rider in Vancouver, Canada.
-I’ve blogged about living and cycling in Goa India; riding the rails with a folding bicycle in western Canada, ignorance and bliss pedalling the Dordogne region of France; and the journey of suicide.
+I’m Ulrike Rodrigues, a writer and rider based in Vancouver, Canada.
+I’ve blogged about living and cycling in Goa India; riding the rails with a folding bicycle, ignorance and bliss pedaling the Dordogne region of France, solo cycle-camping on the Canal des Deux Mers; and the journey of suicide.

 I write about two-wheeled and independent travel because more girls and women need to hear that it is okay to be curious and adventurous.

 Dedicated to Sue Richards who loved to blog and who loved a good adventure.